 - Surgery is quick, but post-operative care is essential

 If the cornea becomes damaged, light entering the eye is distorted and causes our vision to appear blurry.
 There are several ways that the cornea can become damaged including: injury, disease, infection, or previous eye surgery.
 Sometimes damage to the cornea is mild enough that it may be repaired to restore vision.
 However, if the damage is more severe, a corneal transplant may be necessary.
-A corneal transplant involves the removal of the central portion of the diseased cornea, which is replaced with a healthy donor cornea.
+A cornea transplant involves the removal of the central portion of the diseased cornea, which is replaced with a healthy donor cornea.

 The surgery itself is quick, but due to the nature of transplantation, patients must be particularly careful to follow their doctor’s post-surgical instructions.